Marco-2025/rlife/README.md

 - Many bugs

 ## Accomplishments
-- Most bugs were fixed
+- Most of the identified bugs were fixed
 - Generating animated gifs
 - Launching it successfully